High-temperature superconductivity in flat-band sheared bilayer graphene

-The effects of symmetry breaking become more relevant at integer filling fraction of the flat bands, since then there is a splitting of their degeneracy and the opening of a gap at the Fermi level.
-At filling fraction $\nu=1$ (in the spinless model), there is a critical interaction strength for the onset of valley symmetry breaking, as can be seen in the phase diagram of Fig. \ref{four}.
-Such a symmetry breaking pattern becomes dominant for all the values of $e^2/4\pi \epsilon$ we have considered, down to $\epsilon \approx 5$.
-The imbalance between the two valleys becomes evident in Fig. \ref{five}(a), as one of the flat conduction bands remains below the Fermi level, while the other three bands are above it.
+The effects of symmetry breaking become more relevant at integer filling fraction of the flat bands, since then there is a splitting of their degeneracy and the opening of a gap at the Fermi level\cite{Kang19,seo19,Stepanov20,Bultinck20,YiZhang20,Cea20,BiaoLian21,Xie21,Sanchez24}.
+At filling fraction $\nu=1$ (in the spinless model), there is a critical interaction strength for the onset of valley symmetry breaking, as can be seen in the phase diagram of Fig. \ref{three}(a).
+Such a symmetry-breaking pattern becomes dominant for all the values of $e^2/4\pi \epsilon$ we have considered, down to $\epsilon = 5$.
+The imbalance between the two valleys becomes evident in Fig. \ref{three}(b), as the filled red flat band remains below the Fermi level, while the other three bands are above it.

-At filling fraction $\nu=2$ and 3 (spinless model), we have similar phase diagrams in which the order parameter for valley symmetry breaking becomes dominant.
-The effect of valley symmetry breaking becomes clear in Fig. \ref{five}(b), as three of the flat conduction bands are found below the Fermi level, while the remaining is above it.
-For $\nu=3$, however, that effect is superposed to the onset of time-reversal (parity) symmetry breaking above a certain interaction strength, as reflected in the lack of mirror symmetry $k_y \rightarrow -k_y$.
+Similar phase diagrams are obtained at filling fraction $\nu=2$ and 3 (spinless model), showing the prevalence of the order parameter for valley symmetry breaking up to the strong-coupling regime (see SM).

-{\it Zero entanglement-entropy states.} As a consequence of valley symmetry breaking, some of the low-energy bands still remain flat in the interacting system, as shown in Fig. \ref{five}(a).
+{\it Exact diagonalization.} After the onset of valley symmetry breaking, some of the low-energy bands may still remain flat in the interacting system, as shown in Fig. \ref{three}(b).
 Then, a proper determination of the many-body ground state demands the study of correlation effects not captured by the Hartree-Fock approximation.
-For that purpose, we resort to an exact diagonalization (ED) of the Hamiltonian, built from the single-particle states obtained in the Hartree-Fock approach.
+For that purpose, we resort to an exact diagonalization (ED) of the many-body Hamiltonian, built from the single-particle states obtained in the Hartree-Fock approach.

-An interesting case is that of the flat band right below the Fermi level in Fig. \ref{five}(a).
-We implement the ED approach in that band by taking two grids of $6 \times 4$ and $6 \times 8$ momenta in the rectangular Brillouin zone of the sheared bilayer.
+We implement the ED approach in the red flat band shown in Fig. \ref{three}(b), taking grids of $6 \times 4$ and $6 \times 8$ momenta in the rectangular Brillouin zone.
 These are already sensible discretizations, as the computation of the Chern number from the states in either grid reproduces the correct value $C = 1$ for the band.
 We first consider the many-body problem in the case of spinless electrons, constructing the Hilbert space of $n$ particles with states

 where the $| \chi_i \rangle $ stand for the basis made of products of single-particle states from the grid in the Brillouin zone